witheve/rfcs/proposed/syntax.md

 ##### **If**

 `If` allows conditional equivalence, and works a lot like `if` in other languages.
-Our `if` has two components: The keyword `if` followed by a conditional; and the keyword `then` followed by one or more return objects.
+Our `if` has two components: The keyword `if` followed by a conditional; and the keyword `then` followed by one or more return records.
 An optional `else` keyword indicates the default value:

 ```
 burger-switch = if guest.burgers = 1 then "burger"